 A restraining order is a lesser variety of a domestic violence protection order.
-When it comes to strength of the order, Domestic Violence Protection Orders (“DVPO”) are stronger.
-If a person violates a DVPO, they have just committed a gross misdemeanor which is punishable by up to a year in jail.
+When it comes to strength of the order, Domestic Violence Protection Orders (DVPO) are stronger.
+If a person violates a DVPO, they have just committed a gross misdemeanor that is punishable by up to a year in jail.

 If someone does it multiple times, it becomes a felony.
-Meanwhile, a Restraining Order violation results in a misdemeanor which is punish by up to 90 days in jail.
-However, restraining orders can do many things that domestic violence protections orders can not do.
+Meanwhile, a Restraining Order violation results in a misdemeanor that is punishable by up to 90 days in jail.
+However, restraining orders can do many things that domestic violence protections orders cannot do.

 A Restraining Order May: